 - A larger aging population that needs more medical services

 - The need to adopt and manage healthcare compliance mandates in this highly regulated, high-risk industry

-A closer look at healthcare finance jobs
+A closer look at demand and salary

-Getting started in healthcare finance
+Getting started in healthcare finance jobs

 What about potential career paths?